Sravasti Abbey: History

 The Abbey was founded in 2003.
+Its founder, Bhikshuni Thubten Chodron, is an American who received novice ordination in 1977 by Kyabje Yongdzin Ling Rinpoche, the Dalai Lama's senior tutor and became fully ordained in 1986.
+Chodron was first introduced to Buddhism after seeing an advertisement and attending an event regarding Buddhist talks and retreats while pursuing her graduate studies in Los Angeles.
+On her spiritual journey, she found answers to her existential questions in Buddhism and after being ordained she sought to help others on their path to enlightenment as well through her teachings in the region.
+Chodron started searching for land around Boise, Idaho to build a monastery but was unable to find a place that had the things which she thought was important in spiritual work and meditation, a place with good views and vistas amongst forest and nature to "look at long distances and be with nature to relax the mind".
+She was turned onto the chosen site of the monastery by friends who made her aware of its listing, which she would eventually purchase; The monastery was named by the Dalai Lama.

-Its founder, Bhikshuni Thubten Chodron, is an American who was ordained in 1977 by Kyabje Yongdzin Ling Rinpoche, the Dalai Lama's senior tutor.
-She lived and studied in India and Nepal for many years, and her teachers include the Dalai Lama, Tsenzhab Serkong Rinpoche and Thubten Zopa Rinpoche.
-Under her guidance, Sravasti Abbey has male and female monastics train together as equals, and uses social service as a key component of community life.
+Chodron had lived and studied in India and Nepal for many years, and her teachers included the Dalai Lama, Tsenzhab Serkong Rinpoche and Thubten Zopa Rinpoche.
+The Abbeys mission is to train monastics to spread their teaching in society and under her guidance, Sravasti Abbey has male and female monastics train together as equals, and uses social service as a key component of community life.
 At the same time, the Abbey cultivates the traditional Buddhist values of non-harming, mindfulness, compassion, inter-relatedness, respect for nature and service to all sentient beings.

 The Abbey has a monastic residence called Gotami House, named after Mahapajapati Gotami who was the first woman to request and receive ordination from Buddha Shakyamuni.
-There is also a residence for guest teachers and a guesthouse called Chenrezig Hall.
 The Abbey is notable because it is home to a growing group of fully ordained bhikshunis (Buddhist nuns) practicing Buddhism in the Tibetan tradition.
-This is notable because the tradition of full Buddhist ordination for women was not transmitted from India to Tibet.
-Ordained women practicing in the Tibetan tradition usually hold a novice ordination.
-Thubten Chodron, while following the teachings of her Tibetan teachers, has arranged for her female students to seek full ordination as bhikshunis in Taiwan.
+This is notable because the tradition of full Buddhist ordination for women was generally believed to have not been transmitted from India to Tibet, whereas Khenpo Shantarakshita brought the full ordination tradition for nuns and monks to Tibet before the persecution by Udum Tsenpo brought a temporary end to the nun's tradition.
+Ordained women practicing in the Tibetan tradition usually hold a getsulma (novice) ordination, while full ordination in the Tibetan tradition was revived on 23 June 2022 in Bhutan.
+Before this date, Thubten Chodron, while following the teachings of her Tibetan teachers, arranged for her female students to seek full ordination as bhikshunis in Taiwan.